WHMCS/developer-docs/hooks-reference/ticket.md

 #### Response

-HTML will be output to the page.
+Returned HTML will be output to the page.

 #### Example Code